binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter11.md

 G> `getsystem`
 G> Doesn't work on this shell.
 G>
 G> Let's list the available meterpreter extensions to make sure we have `priv`.
 G> `use -l`
 G> and priv is in the list.
-G> Now that we know we have priv, we can:
+G> Now that we know we have [priv](https://www.offensive-security.com/metasploit-unleashed/privilege-escalation/), we can:
+G>
 G> `run bypassuac`
-G> Now that's successful, but Anti-Virus detects bad signatures on some of the root-kits.
+G> Now that's successful, but anti-virus detects bad signatures on some of the root-kits.
 On this shell I only got the privileges of the target running the browser exploit.